 In the above diagram, the total current is 3 × 5 mA = 15 mA.

-It is essential to know the direction of a diode, to polarize it (ie apply voltage) in the right direction.
+It is essential to know the direction of a diode, to polarize it (i.e. apply voltage) in the right direction.
 For a simple diode, the marking is quite clear.
 But for an LED, it is not.
 If it is a new wired LED, the anode wire (the +) is longer than the cathode (the –).
 There is also sometimes a flat on the collar.
 But what if the wires are cut?
 Or what if the LED is a SMD?
 For the latter, some cases have a cut angle to show the orientation, but it is necessary to refer to the manufacturer’s data to be sure of the direction.
 Sometimes the case is so small that a single stroke (or nothing at all) can indicate the polarity.
+I even saw SMD LEDs whose marking was a triangle, but opposite to the diode symbol!
 Then what to do?

 If you own an electronic multimeter, which I highly recommend, it surely has a diode test position.
-If the indication is a few volts, the diode is connected forward (provided that the red tip is connected to the red terminal of the meter, and the black tip to the black terminal).
-If you reverse the connections, the display must indicate infinity (unless the diode is breakdown).
+If the indication is a few volts, the diode is connected forward (provided that the red tip is connected to the red terminal of the multimeter, and the black tip to the black terminal).
+When you reverse the connections, the display must indicate infinity (unless the diode is breakdown).